Avoid a Summer Cold: 6 Tricks to Stay Healthy

 Summer colds can upset your stomach as well as your head

-Summer colds are caused by a different virus (enterovirus) than those to blame for winter colds (rhinovirus), says New York City-based internist Keri Peterson, MD, and they can cause stomach upset in addition to respiratory symptoms like sneezing, congestion, and fever.
-These summer germs are spread not just through respiratory droplets, but also through fecal matter.
+There are 200 plus viruses that can cause a cold throughout the year, Dr. Blank says.
+Summer colds are usually from a different virus (enterovirus) than those to blame for winter colds (rhinovirus), says New York City-based internist Keri Peterson, MD, and they can cause stomach upset in addition to respiratory symptoms like sneezing, congestion, and fever.
+These summer germs spread not just through respiratory droplets, but also through fecal matter.
 Wash your hands especially well after you use the bathroom.
-Try these natural remedies for an upset stomach.
+Keeping your hands clean is one of 50 ways to avoid catching a cold during any season.

 Avoid freezing-cold air conditioning

 Moving between the warm outdoors and air-conditioned inside spaces can make people more vulnerable to sickness in summer, according to Ronald Eccles, director of the Common Cold Centre at the University of Cardiff in Wales, in the Wall Street Journal.
 The chilling “lowers the defenses in the nose and throat by causing constriction of the blood vessels,” he said.
 “If a virus is already present, this reduces our immunity.”
-These healthy habits strengthen your immune system.
+More research also shows an alarming relationship between AC use and more frequent visits to ears, nose, throat specialists as well as frequent headaches and mucus membrane irritation, too—both of which can exacerbate symptoms of a summer cold.

 Exercise can leave you more vulnerable